CharlesIrvineKC/mozart/README.md

 # Mozart

-Mozart will be a open source BPM platform.
+Mozart is an open source BPM platform.
 It is written in Elixir and is in the early stages of development.
-A distinguishing characteristic is that, instead of using BPNM2, it will provide a text-based BPM modelling language that is highly readable by process experts with no programming experience.
-The modelling language is inspired by AWS Step Functions.
+Currently, process models are defined using a set of Elixir structs providing a modelling language which is somewhat inspired by AWS Step Functions.
 See [AWS Step Functions](https://docs.aws.amazon.com/step-functions/?icmpid=docs_homepage_appintegration).

+In the future, the intent is to provide a text-based BPM modelling language that is highly readable by process experts with no programming experience.

 The modeling elements currently supported are: